robrich/docker-hands-on-workshop/03-Volumes-as-durable-storage/start/README.md

 The solution
 ------------

 1. Windows only: Right-click on the Docker system tray icon, choose Settings, go to Shared Drives, and turn on sharing for each of your drives.
+This shares your host drive with the MobyLinux VM.
+On Linux, there is no MobyLinux VM, and on Mac, `/Users` is already shared, so you probably don't need to do this.

 ![Windows: Turn on Shared Drives](shared-drives.png)